jimbrig/Engineered-Knowledge/2-Slipbox/How to Use Sysprep in Windows.md

 Note that the SID information will be copied to other devices at the same time.

-However, SID duplications on the same network may cause many problems, for example, WSUS incompatibility.
+However, SID duplication on the same network may cause many problems, for example, WSUS incompatibility.

 Thus, you must remove the computer-specific information before deployment.